 The Graduate & Research Center at 650 SW Columbia Street Bend, OR 97702.

-This course will be hosted by Adam Krynicki, Executive Director of the Innovation Co-Lab and Teri Hockett of the Technology Association of Oregon
+This course was hosted by Adam Krynicki, Executive Director of the Innovation Co-Lab and Teri Hockett of the Technology Association of Oregon